Funstacker/hello-world/README.md

 # hello-world
-This is the first time i try github
+This is the first time i try github.
+I'm rookie?!?